-Leader lead by respect – servant leadership
+Leader lead by respect in servant leadership

 Few days back, me and one of my friends, Narendra bhai were discussing about Tata.
 We were curious of his legacy and contribution to the Indian society.
-For us, he is a businessman like many other business man; however, his contribution to our beloved country is much larger than any other businessman.
+For us, he is a businessman like many other business man; however, his contribution to our beloved country is much greater than any other businessman.

 We know that he established a complete town called Jamshedpur.
 Most of the trucks and buses that we saw from childhood were either from Ashok Leyland or Tata.
 There are so many types of cars, daily life articles such as Tata Salt, Tata tea and so much more.

 Led by our inquisitiveness, we searched for JRD Tata on the youtube and watched an interview of Tata himself with a journalist.
 He answered many questions but one thing on which I got struck was this:

 A leader cannot lead unless the people who are being led, respect him.